Dimension-Network/Dimension-Network.github.io/README.md

-MC-MMS-Server.github.io
+Dimension-Network.github.io
 =======================
-Attemp to the mms website
+Attemp to The Dimension Network website